artemdemo/bitcoin-playground/readme.md

 discover=0
 ```

-Now you need to connect your first node with your 2nd node by sending a `addnode` over the RPC interface. (server should be running)
+Now you need to connect your first node with your 2nd node by sending a `addnode` over the RPC interface (server [should be running](https://github.com/artemdemo/bitcoin-playground#regtest-server))

 ```
 /usr/local/bin/bitcoind/bin/bitcoin-cli addnode 127.0.0.1:10340 onetry